fabaindaiz/MiniCompiler/README.md

 - `make init`: generate .merlin files for autocompletion in IDE

-- `make test`: execute the tests for the compiler in `src/execs/test.ml` variants include:
+- `make test`: execute the tests for the compiler defined in `bin/test.ml` variants include:
   * `make ctest` for compact representation of the tests execution
   * **(E0: no se usa)** you can also add `F=<pat>` where `<pat>` is a pattern to filter which tests should be executed (eg. `make test F=arith` to run only test files whose name contains `arith`)